Email for my book proposal for Ventanitas Of Miami. |

 Again, they failed to exercise their licensing option, their executive director was incomunicado, and their graphic designer I never heard from at all.
 We struck our deal in December 2015, and by April 2016 they did not respond to my communication about the project.

 I guess they were surprised when my ebook dropped, and then on March 5th, 2017 I published the hardcover, then I got some radio coverage, the cover of the Miami Herald.
-But what can I say, they failed to do what they said they would.

-It’s been a long road full of hands-out copycats, and disingenuous foundations; and those are just the rich people who tried to claim my wins for themselves.
+It’s been a long road full of hands-out copycats, and disingenuous foundations; and those are just some of the rich people who tried to claim my wins for themselves.
 But guess what, I’m still having fun, I still put my name on everything I do.
 And I’m still the best writer in Miami.
 Whether they like it or not.

 All I know is they created a book with the same concept, the same style, a very similar prospective title, and the same basic idea on how to do it, lots of pages, photos, and interviews.